-Given the clinical relevance of fluctuation in the f_u altering drug disposition (Summerfield et al., 2006), active transport (Bow et al., 2006), drug-drug interactions (Christensen et al., 2006) and drug efficacy, especially in the field of chemotherapy of infectious diseases (Boffito et al., 2002; Zhang et al., 1999) there is an increased understanding that binding to plasma proteins should be investigated in the early stages of the drug discovery process.
+Given the clinical relevance of fluctuation in the $f_u$ altering drug disposition (Summerfield et al., 2006), active transport (Bow et al., 2006), drug-drug interactions (Christensen et al., 2006) and drug efficacy, especially in the field of chemotherapy of infectious diseases (Boffito et al., 2002; Zhang et al., 1999) there is an increased understanding that binding to plasma proteins should be investigated in the early stages of the drug discovery process.
 Unfortunately, existing methods for determination of plasma protein binding have low capacity and/or high cost and lack standard evaluation procedures (for a review, see Boffito et al., 2003).
-Conventional methods to determine binding equilibrium plasma protein comprise dialysis, ultrafiltration, and ultracentrifugation (Sebille, 1990), ideally using plasma samples of pooled healthy donors, usually with no control over HSA and AGP levels.
-High throughput methods have been described for plasma equilibrium dialysis combined with liquid chromatography/ mass spectrometry (LC-MS/MS) analytics (Wan & Rehngren, 2006).
+Conventional methods to determine equilibrium plasma protein binding comprise dialysis, ultrafiltration, ultracentrifugation (Sebille, 1990), ideally using plasma samples of pooled healthy donors, usually with no control over albumin and AGP levels.
+High throughput methods have been described for plasma equilibrium dialysis combined with liquid chromatography/mass spectrometry (LC-MS/MS) analytics (Wan & Rehngren, 2006).
 Notably, the resolution of these methods is limited, particularly when examining drugs that are highly bound to plasma proteins.
-These conventional methods require highly sensitive analytical techniques that exhibit a linear range of more than two orders of magnitude such as LC-MS/MS or the use of radiolabeled compounds to resolve plasma protein binding of compounds with f_u-values smaller than 0.01.
+These conventional methods require highly sensitive analytical techniques that exhibit a linear range of more than two orders of magnitude such as LC-MS/MS or the use of radiolabeled compounds to resolve plasma protein binding of compounds with fu-values smaller than 0.01.

-Given the above constraints for the determination of plasma protein binding, the TRANSIL HSA and TRANSIL AGP Assay kits were developed and validated employing a novel method that overcomes these limitations and addresses the problem of varying HSA and AGP levels.
-To overcome the analytical limitations, when examining drugs that are highly bound to plasma proteins, the TRANSIL HSA and TRANSIL AGP Binding assays allow K_D-values to be determined by titrating different subphysiological concentrations of HSA and supraphysiological concentrations of AGP against a constant drug concentration.
+Given the above constraints for the determination of plasma protein binding, the TRANSIL RSA was developed and validated employing a novel method that overcomes these limitations and addresses the problem of varying RSA levels.
+To overcome the analytical limitations, when examining drugs that are highly bound to plasma proteins, the TRANSIL RSA assay allows KD-values to be determined by titrating different subphysiological concentrations of RSA against a constant drug concentration.

-3 Applications of TRANSIL AGP Assay kit
+3 Applications of TRANSIL RSA Assay kit

-The TRANSIL AGP Binding Kit enables researchers to predict the affinity of drugs to α_1 acid glycoprotein which helps to assess the variability of plasma protein binding under various physiological and disease conditions.
-In conjunction with the TRANSIL HSA Binding Kit good predictions of total plasma protein binding are possible.
-The innovative TRANSIL binding assays are in vitro kits enabling the researcher to predict the fraction bound to plasma proteins in a highly defined and pH stable assay system.
+The TRANSIL RSA Binding Kit enables researchers to predict the extent plasma protein binding of molecules.
+The innovative TRANSIL assay is an in vitro kit designed to assess the affinity of drugs to human serum albumin.
+This enables the researcher to predict the fraction bound to plasma proteins in a highly defined and pH stable assay system.